 - Find out more about the benefits of completing an RSC accredited programme

 We have recently expanded our range of placements to reflect the growing range of science careers outside of the laboratory in science enterprise, education and communication.
-We will make sure you are offered all the support and advice you need to help research, select and apply for a placement.
+We will make sure you are given the support and advice you need to help research, select and apply for a placement.

-Our students have secured placements in a variety of companies both in the UK and abroad including:
+Our students have secured placements in a range of companies both in the UK and abroad, including: